momentohq/standards-and-practices/docs/client-specifications/feature-matrix.md

     timeout to establish their initial connection due to cold start considerations.
   * Also requires testing to ensure that if the client is stored in a global variable, and is re-used after more than 350s of idle time (the idle connection timeout for AWS NLB), the client will be able to gracefully re-establish the gRPC connection.
-* `Data Structures`: supports APIs for Lists, Sets, and Dictionaries
+* `Collections`: supports APIs for Lists, Sets, and Dictionaries

 ## Current Status